kumarlabgit/ESL-PSC/docs/commands/cli-reference.md

 To list CLI options, run `esl-psc --help`.

-For Linux compatibility with the original ESL-PSC paper results, add `--disable_ec` to the main analysis command.
-This disables epsilon-comparison line-search acceptance in the sparse-group-lasso solver and restores the strict paper-era acceptance behavior.
+Strict line-search acceptance is now the default solver behavior and matches the original ESL-PSC paper-era compatibility mode.
+Use `--enable_ec` only if you explicitly want the newer epsilon-comparison line-search acceptance.

 See [Demo](#demo) for an example of a run command you can try with an included data set.